Experts In This Article

 Distracted driving is the most common cause of motor vehicle accidents in the United States.
 Each day in the US, over 1,000 people are injured, and nine people are killed because of distracted drivers.

 The National Highway Traffic Safety Administration defines distracted driving as “any activity that could divert attention from the primary task of driving.”
 Therefore, eating, drinking, chatting, or switching radio stations can all be distractions.
+Other distractions can include interactions with passengers in the car, especially if you find yourself devoting a lot of attention to an intense argument or to children in the back seat.
 When we are driving, we need to focus our attention on the road.
 For example, using a smartphone demands visual, motor, and mental attention.

 In most states, you can get pulled over for texting while driving.
 Four states, however, have secondary enforcement.
 Texting while driving is against the law in Florida, but a police officer cannot use texting while driving as the primary offense for a stop.
 A law enforcement officer cannot stop a driver just for texting and driving, but they can issue a ticket if they see a driver committing another offense and texting.

 Many of us have driven over the posted speed limit at some point.
 We may be running late for an appointment or in a hurry to get to a concert, so we speed up.
 Sometimes we are so focused on our schedule or our destination that we speed without really being aware of it.
-However, speeding increases the risk of accidents.
+However, collisions are more likely to happen when driving at high speeds.

 Speeding is the second most common cause of road accidents in the United States.
 In fact, speeding causes nearly 55 percent of motor vehicle accidents in the U.S. It causes accidents and increases the severity of accidents for several reasons.
 When we are driving too fast, it takes longer to slow down and react to changes in traffic, road obstructions, and accidents.
 The driver may have to brake hard and may even lose control of the car.

-Finally, if there is an accident, the impact of the collision is greater, which leads to more severe injuries or fatalities.
-In fatal crashes, 55 percent of crashes related to speeding were caused by driving over the posted speed limit, and 45 percent were caused by driving too fast for conditions.
+Finally, if there is a car accident, the impact of the car accident collision is greater, which leads to more severe injuries or fatalities.
+In fatal crashes, 55 percent of crashes related to speeding were caused by driving over the posted speed limit, and 45 percent were caused by driving too fast for the conditions.
 So many tragic accidents could be prevented by simply driving at an appropriate speed and ensuring there is enough space between your vehicle and the one in front of you.

 The posted speed limit is not just an arbitrary number.
 Florida’s speed limits are calculated using traffic engineering studies.
-They provide a consistent flow of traffic and to promote safety on the road.
-When a driver does not follow the speed limit, they have less reaction time and may find it more difficult to handle turns, which greatly increases the chance of a collision.
+They provide a consistent flow of traffic and promote safety on the road.
+When a driver does not follow the speed limit, they have less reaction time and may find it more difficult to handle turns, which greatly increases the chance of a common car accident collision.

 When we talk about the dangers of speeding, we usually focus on the risk of driving too fast, however driving too slowly is also a risk.
 In Florida, driving too slowly is also against the law.
 Drivers should be within the posted speed limit, but not so slowly that they block the flow of traffic, except when necessary for safety reasons.